Welcome:

 Unfortunately the standard of care for working with experiences associated with “psychosis” involves efforts to suppress those experiences.
 I feel starting out with an expectation of suppression is the wrong approach.
 Many people who may have received treatment in the past reject this standard of care and don’t want to deal with a therapist who only reinforces it.

 Sometimes learning how to engage and be curious about your loved ones experiences can help.
 For this reason, I offer Friday or Saturday consultations when I get therapy cancellations.
-I charge a fee of sixty dollars and can contact you sporadically as soon as space opens up.
+I charge a fee of ninety dollars and can contact you sporadically as soon as space opens up.
 I offer reflections on my lived experience, support for the anxiety you may be facing, and ideas about how to better connect with your loved ones and have a better relationship.

 Meeting People Where They Are At: